KristjanESPERANTO/MagicMirror-3rd-Party-Modules/module-submissions/README.md

 Replace the wiki-based module list with a modern, quality-controlled submission process using GitHub Pull Requests.

+> **Status:** This system is under development.
+The validation infrastructure and GitHub Actions workflows exist, but the submission flow has not yet been used in production.
+The documentation below describes the intended design.

 ## 📁 Directory Structure

 ```text